 • Math:* A minimum of three MTH courses for which Intermediate Algebra is a prerequisite.
 One course must be Statistics.

-• Computer Applications: Students must demonstrate proficiency in word processing, spreadsheet, database, and presentation software by the successful completion of BA 131 or CAS 133, and CAS 170 or CAS 171.
+• Computer Applications: Students must demonstrate proficiency in word processing, spreadsheet, database, and presentation software by the successful completion of CIS 120 and BA 216A.

 * PCC's basic Competency Requirements for Writing and Math will be met by successfully completing these courses.
 The Information Literacy requirement is satisfied by successful completion of the Writing courses.